Home » Biggest projects » Mumbai–Ahmedabad High-Speed Rail, India’s maiden high-speed rail project

 The Complex is planned at a depth of about 24 meters from the ground level.
 It will feature a total of three floors including a platform, concourse, and service floor.
 Two entry/exit points are planned.
 One will facilitate access to the nearby Metro station of metro line 2B, and the other towards the MTNL building.

 Furthermore, the station has been planned in a way that ample space is available for passenger movement and amenities at the concourse and platform levels.
 These amenities include- security, ticketing, Waiting areas, a business-class Lounge, a nursery, restrooms, and smoking rooms.
-In addition, there will be Information Kiosks and incidental retail, public information, and announcement system not to mention CCTV surveillance, etc.
+In addition, there will be Information Kiosks and incidental retail, public information, and announcement systems not to mention CCTV surveillance, etc.

 Moreover, the Bandra Kurla Complex (BKC) will feature a dedicated skylight for natural lighting.
 The plan has also put into consideration, the integration with other modes of transportation like the metro, Buses, autos, and taxis.